MMV-Lab/EfficientBioAI/README.md

 ## 2. System requirements:
+### Hardware:

 ### Operating System:
-Only linux system (ubuntu 20.04, Debian 10) is tested.
-We will add support to the Windows system in the near future.
+linux system (ubuntu 20.04, Debian 10) and windows 10 are tested.
+At the moment we cannot support macos.
 ### Dependencies:
 - pytorch == 1.10
 - [MQBench](https://github.com/ModelTC/MQBench) (for quantization)